Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 ```

 Notice that:
-- The `azureExtensionOptions` property has been replaced with the inner `extensions` property
+- The `azureExtensionOptions` property has been replaced with the inner `data_sources` property
 - The `parameters` property has been added to wrap the parameters of the extension, which mirrors the schema of the Azure OpenAI service API
 - camel case properties have been replaced with snake case properties